Rhiana Griffith

-Life and career
+Early life

-Griffith was born in the Hunter Region of New South Wales, Australia.
-She began modeling as a child, doing runway work and catalogue ads, and eventually progressed from there to television commercials.
+Rhiana Jade Griffith was born in 1985 Mulbring, New South Wales, Australia.

+Career

-From there, she got her first guest-starring role on the Australian medical drama Children's Hospital, and won her first film role, as Mercia in the 1998 film 15 Amore.
-Shortly thereafter, she won ModelQuest98's Grand Final for the 12-to-15 division, and was cast as "Jack" in the science fiction film Pitch Black.
+Griffith got her first guest-starring role on the Australian medical drama Children's Hospital, and won her first film role, as Mercia in the 1998 film 15 Amore.
+Shortly thereafter, she won Model Quest 98's Grand Final for the 12–15 division, and was cast as Jack in the science fiction film Pitch Black, a role for which she had to shave off her hair.

 Griffith continued to act throughout her teenage years, balancing her career with schooling.
 She starred in Desperately Seeking Brandi, a short film that was broadcast on the Nike website to coincide with the 2000 Sydney Olympic games.
 Her costars in the film were Brandi Chastain and Oliver Ackland.
-That same year, she was also a guest-star on the Australian comedy TV series Backberner.
+That same year, she was also a guest-star on the Australian comedy TV series BackBerner.

 In 2001, she starred in the short film Search by director Hannah Hilliard.
-In 2002, she did a three-month guest-star stint on the popular Australian soap opera Home & Away and then guest-starred on an episode of the crime drama White Collar Blue.
+In 2002, she did a three-month guest-star stint on the popular Australian soap opera Home and Away and then guest-starred on an episode of the crime drama White Collar Blue.
 2003 saw her appearing in a music video by rocker Ben Lee, called "Running With Scissors," directed by Nash Edgerton.